-Gucci's Sustainability Principles: Gucci prioritizes the well-being of our employees and partners and we are dedicated to enhancing the lives of all those involved in making our products through the responsible and innovative management of our supply chain.
+Gucci's Sustainability Principles - Gucci prioritizes the well-being of our employees and partners and we are dedicated to enhancing the lives of all those involved in making our products through the responsible and innovative management of our supply chain.
 This commitment is shown in the Gucci Sustainability Principles, containing the following principles: respect for human rights, promotion of a quality working environment, contribution to socio-economic development, effective relations with stakeholders and continual supplier engagement.
 The Sustainability Principles are part of the contractual relationship with our suppliers.

-In the pursuit of our commitment and approach to human and environmental concerns, Kering has developed and published dedicated Standards for Raw Materials and Manufacturing Processes (that are updated on an annual basis), as well as Animal Welfare Standards.
-The example of key areas covered by the Kering Standards, include environmental impacts, working conditions and human rights in production and extraction processes for the main raw materials the Group uses, be they mined, otherwise extracted or of plant or animal origin.
+In the pursuit of our commitment and approach to human and environmental concerns, Kering has developed and published dedicated Standards & Guidance for Sustainable Production (that are updated on an annual basis), as well as Animal Welfare Standards.
+The key areas covered by the Kering Standards include environmental impacts, working conditions and human rights in production processes for the main raw materials the Group uses.

-Gucci requires all our partners within our supply chain to comply with our zerotolerance towards human trafficking and slavery, which is outlined in the Sustainability Principles and the Supplier Charter within the Kering Group Code of Ethics, as stated below:
+Gucci requires all partners within our supply chain to comply with our zero-tolerance towards human trafficking and slavery, which is outlined in the Sustainability Principles and the Supplier Charter within the Kering Group Code of Ethics, as stated below:

-Kering Code of Ethics -

-Since 2005, when the Kering Code of Ethics replaced the Ethics Charter issued in 1996, the Code of Ethics has defined the major principles which frame and guide daily business activities.
+Kering Code of Ethics - Since 2005, when the Kering Code of Ethics replaced the Ethics Charter issued in 1996, the Code of Ethics has defined the major principles which frame and guide daily business activities.
 This Code provides a framework for what is expected in professional conduct, and in the relationship with employees and customers, shareholders and business partners.
 It also defines the commitment to the environment.

-The Kering's Code of Ethics, as updated at the end of 2018 and widely distributed in 2019, powerfully reaffirms the Group and all its Houses, therefore Gucci, to commit to respecting human rights, not only for all the employees, but also for all those who work in the supply chains.
-Gucci mobilizes all our energy and vigilance to combat notably child labor, forced labor, human trafficking and the exploitation of the most vulnerable groups, in particular migrants, as well as to combat al l violence and discrimination, especially against women.
+The Kering's Code of Ethics, as updated at the end of 2018 and widely distributed in 2019, powerfully reaffirms the commitment by the Group and all its Houses, including Gucci, to respecting human rights, not only for all the employees, but also for all those who work in the supply chains.
+Gucci mobilizes all our energy and vigilance to combat notably child labor, forced labor, human trafficking and the exploitation of the most vulnerable groups, in particular migrants, as well as to combat all violence and discrimination, especially against women.